reidrac/scalajs-canvas2d/README.md

  - `GameLoop` provides a game loop implementation with fixed update (at 80 FPS) and draw at 60 FPS (using request animation frame).

-On success, it creates a instance of a `GameLoop` providing

 ## Further info

  - https://www.scala-js.org/doc/